Pravesh-Sudha/100-Days-of-Code/README.md

 - Styling it with CSS
 - Hosting it on Github

+### Day 51: MongoDB Tutorial by CodeWithHarry
+- What is MongoDB
+- Basic Commands of mongo
+- Create, update, read and delete operations
+- Operators and Complex Queries

 ... continue updating log for each day ..._

 ## Connect